 - Robot Girl: Robotica is a female robot.

-- Uncanny Valley: Accidentally fell into this pre-emotional upgrade, which frightened the nephews.
+- Uncanny Valley: In-Universe, she accidentally fell into this pre-emotional upgrade, which frightened the nephews.

 - Yandere: Robotica becomes very angry when Gizmoduck turns her down at least until the end.